MyCodingJournal/Resource/README.md

 # Resource
-Useful resource regarding anything Tech in Australia
+resource for all things Tech in Australia

 ### Good Things Australia Digital Nation 2021
 ##### Bringing together the latest research to build a bigger picture of Australia's digital inclusion landscape.